AlinaPeluso/PhenoMeNal/README.md

 * `features` a data frame of `n` observations (rows) and `M` features e.g. metabolic profiles (columns).
 * `methods` a string with possible values `ecorr` (empirical correlation), or `scorr` (shrinkage correlation).
 Default to `ecorr`.
 * `alpha` an optional probability value.
 Default to `alpha`=0.05.
-* `big.mat`	an optional logic value to be set to `TRUE` when dealing with a very large set of feature.
+* `big.mat`	an optional logic value to be set to `TRUE` when dealing with a very large set of features.
 Default to `FALSE`.

 Outputs:
 * `Meff_Nyholt` closed-form expression of the effective number of tests based on